thangchung/awesome-dotnet-core/README.md

 * [Schema.NET](https://github.com/RehanSaeed/Schema.NET) - Schema.org objects turned into strongly typed C# POCO classes for use in .NET.
 All classes can be serialized into JSON/JSON-LD and XML, typically used to represent structured data in the head section of html page.
 * [ServiceStack.Text](https://github.com/ServiceStack/ServiceStack.Text) - JSON, JSV and CSV Text Serializers.
 * [TinyCsvParser](https://github.com/bytefish/TinyCsvParser) - Easy to use, easy to extend and high-performance library for CSV parsing with .NET.
+* [Tomlyn](https://github.com/xoofx/Tomlyn) - A TOML parser, validator and an authoring tool
 * [Wire](https://github.com/rogeralsing/Wire) - Binary serializer for POCO objects.
 * [YamlDotNet](https://github.com/aaubry/YamlDotNet) - .NET
 * [ZeroFormatter](https://github.com/neuecc/ZeroFormatter) - Fast binary (de)serializer for .NET.